Preparing for Baby’s Arrival – Hospital Bag Checklist

 Preparing for baby’s arrival is one of the most exciting adventures you’ll have during pregnancy!
 So much to do and only 9 months, it’s now actually less than that now!
 Don’t feel overwhelmed, all can be solved with just a little bit of planning.
-Here are some tips on the things you’ll need when your baby is born:
+Make sure you have all the hospital bag essentials ready in advance for your exciting journey ahead.

 They are so cute and the temptation is endless … remember to remain practical through, your bundle of joy will grow very quickly, all babies do!
 And you will probably receive clothes from friends and family too.
 Everyone is tempted by baby clothes, they are just irresistible.